aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/append-documents-in-ruby/_index.md

 ﻿---
-title: Append Documents in Ruby – Aspose.Words for Java
+title: Append Documents in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Append Documents in Ruby
 linktitle: Append Documents in Ruby
 description: "Append an MS Word document to other one using Ruby."